LakshmiRadhakrishnan09/AWS-Security-Specialist/KMS.md

 SSE with Customer-Provided Keys (SSE-C): Key is generated by customer and stored by customer.
 A client has to send the encryption key along with the object to be uploaded in a request.
 S3 then encrypts the object using the provided key and the object is stored in S3.
 Note that the encryption key is deleted from the system.When the user wants to download or retrieve the object it has to supply the encryption key in the request.
 S3 first verifies that it is the correct encryption key, after the successful match it decrypts the object and returns it to the Client.

+Note:
+AWS KMS is replacing the term customer master key (CMK) with AWS KMS key and KMS key.
+The concept has not changed.
+To prevent breaking changes, AWS KMS is keeping some variations of this term.
+The KMS keys that you create are customer managed keys.
+AWS services that use KMS keys to encrypt your service resources often create keys for you.
+KMS keys that AWS services create in your AWS account are AWS managed keys.
+KMS keys that AWS services create in a service account are AWS owned keys.